nithishkumar-cyber/network-segmentation-access-control-lab/README.md

 # 📘 What I Learned

-• How structured subnetting helps isolate network segments and control communication paths.
+- How structured subnetting helps isolate network segments and control communication paths

-• How static routing determines packet paths between segmented networks.
+- How static routing determines packet paths between segmented networks

-• How Extended ACL rules affect ICMP traffic flow between different subnets.
+- How extended ACL rules influence ICMP traffic flow between different subnets

-• How to verify access control behavior using `ping`, `traceroute`, and router CLI commands.
+- How to verify access control behavior using `ping`, `traceroute`, and router CLI commands

-• How to validate network security policies by observing both permitted and blocked traffic paths.
+- How to validate network security policies by observing both permitted and blocked traffic paths

-• How router commands such as `show ip route` and `show access-lists` help confirm correct routing and ACL enforcement.
+- How router commands such as `show ip route` and `show access-lists` confirm routing and ACL enforcement

 ---